redmineBOOST/documentation/language-guide.md

 ### <a name="stringLiteral"></a>String Literal

 There are two ways in declaring a string, Single-Line and Multi-Line.
 A Single-Line String always starts and ends with `"` and has to be declared in one line.
-A Multi-Line String however can be declared in multiple lines and always starts with `|"`.
+A Multi-Line String however can be declared in multiple lines and always starts with `|"` per line.
 Furthermore, Multi-Line Strings will always append a linebreak.

 Both string declarations allow [String Interpolations](#stringInterpolations).